🔧 Tools 📰 Blog 🥽 XR Hub

 🧠

-Claude's 200K token context window can handle large sections of a DRHP document.
+Claude's large context window can handle substantial sections of a DRHP in a single prompt.
 Download the DRHP from SEBI's website, paste key sections and ask: "Summarise the key risks, business model, revenue sources, promoter background and use of IPO proceeds."
-Saves hours of reading.
+Saves hours of reading for retail investors.

 Free PlanDocument Analysis